Written by Dr. Isabella Cruz, PhD, LCSW • Last updated: April 16, 2026

 California MSW Curriculum

-Regardless of the type of MSW program you have selected and your area of interest, you will master the nine social work competencies:
+Regardless of the type of MSW program you choose, you’ll graduate with training in the nine CSWE social work competencies:

 - Demonstrate ethical and professional behavior